probinso/color-pollution/README.md

 To insure you are supposed to be here, we first introduce the character audiences benefiting from participation.
 One character is the Scientist.
 The Scientist hopes to learn, then leverage programming in their field, to either model or better communicate their discipline.
 The second character is the Programmer.
 The Programmer hopes to understand the relationship between physical systems, measurement techniques, and computer models; growing their appreciation for real world constraints.
 Finally, our third character wants to know about light pollution, and strategies for communicating about sensor systems.

+Participation in the programming materials, you are expected to have a brief understanding of programmng.
+We will record code walk-throughs which may include terms that are unfamilure to a non-programmer.
+We will, however, openly discuss some of our design decisions in a way that should help to grow a young programmer.

 Hopefully, you consider yourself at least one of these characters.
 This material is intended to be accessible and digestible by any of these characters.
 As we understand that different characters will have different interests, we will present material separated into sections that you may navigate freely for your own purposes and interests.

 For each section below we will link to material, either provided by others, or generated ourselves.
 For any section, this may include: